robrides/JPACRUDProject/README.md

 ### Known Issues

 Please see the issue tracker for known issues.
-If additional issues are discovered please open an new issue.
+If additional issues are discovered please open a new issue.